 - 7. Evaluate the proposed development concept relative to the environmental constraints analysis submitted with rezoning and special use permit applications in accordance with EN-Policy 1 and EN-Policy 4 of the Environment Plan, to determine the appropriate density or intensity of development.
 Such development shall also be consistent with fire and rescue objectives. - 8.
 Advocate policies and public funding associated with the County's Strategic Plan, Budget, Capital Improvements Program, and Secondary Road Improvements Program that direct needed infrastructure improvements to achieve the economic development goals of the County.
-Funds should be concentrated in the Development Area as well as toward appropriate, Board of County Supervisorsapproved inter-County connectors and other needed public facilities in the Rural Area. - 9.
+Funds should be concentrated in the Development Area as well as toward appropriate, Board of County Supervisors-approved inter-County connectors and other needed public facilities in the Rural Area. - 9.
 Ensure that policies and public funding associated with other public agencies, such as the Service Authority, Park Authority, and School Board, are structured to support the economic development goals of the County.
 Funds should be concentrated in the Development Area for needed public facilities, but should also be provided, as needed, in the Rural Area. - 10.
 Maintain an up-to-date and cumulative listing of all major developments approved at the rezoning, site plan, or subdivision stages.
 Monitor the effect of such developments on all public facility systems. - 11.
-Continue to update the Zoning Ordinance and the DCSM, in order to bring all implementation-related regulations into conformance with the Comprehensive Plan. - 12.
-Continue to investigate: - Expanding the existing authority for impact fees to include other infrastructure and service delivery systems. - Developing a quantitatively oriented Site-Specific Evaluation System to be used as a guide in establishing, in part, the exact residential density for any given parcel in the Development Area at any given time. - Developing a list of interim uses for areas designated for regional employment and/or industrial use in the Development Area that can be developed under a special use permit having a limited life. - Modifying Use-Value Assessment requirements for minimum acreage and use requirements, so as to retain areas for targeted industries within the Development Area.
+Continue to update the Zoning Ordinance and the DCSM, in order to bring all implementation-related regulations into conformance with the Comprehensive Plan.
+Maintain a comprehensive list of definitions that are consistently used throughout the Plan and are consistent with the Zoning Ordinance and DCSM. - 12.
+Continue to investigate: - Expanding the existing authority for impact fees to include other infrastructure and service delivery systems. - Developing a quantitatively oriented Site-Specific Evaluation System to be used as a guide in establishing, in part, the exact residential density for any given parcel in the Development Area at any given time. - Developing a list of interim uses for areas designated for regional employment and/or industrial use in the Development Area that can be developed under a special use permit having a limited life. - Modifying Use-Value Assessment requirements for minimum acreage and use requirements, so as to retain areas for targeted industries within the Development Area. - Developing other fiscal strategies that help achieve the County's adopted goals and policies.